Skip to content

 Since the killing of George Floyd, a massive wave of anti-police and pro-Black lives protests have erupted in America and across the world.

-Many of these protests focus on the fact that police actually don't tend to keep Americans safer.
+Many of these protests focus on the fact that police don’t tend to keep Americans safer.
 Specifically, they pose threats to Black Americans, and this problem pervades every aspect of society, from courtrooms to prisons to schools.

 Over the past few months, students (Black and brown students, in particular) have zeroed in on an effort to remove police from schools.
 Across the nation, student protestors have taken the fate of their schools and peers into their own hands, launching increasingly intense protests in efforts to remove police from their educational institutions.